 - Parsley for garnish

-- Add the garlic.
+Add the garlic and tomato paste.
 Saute five more minutes.

-- Move the pureed mixture back to the sauce pot.
+Move the pureed mixture back to the sauce pot.
 Add the cooked sausage and 1 teaspoon of the basil.
-Simmer for 20 more minutes.
+Add the basil and simmer on low heat for 20 more minutes.